CRivlaldo/brief-nlp-list/README.md

 ## Twitter

-If you use Twitter a a great hub of tech news you may follow these users
+If you use Twitter as a great hub of tech news you may follow these users

 - [TensorFlow](https://twitter.com/TensorFlow) – Flexible, and scalable open-source machine learning library for research and production
 - [nltk.org](https://twitter.com/NLTK_org) – Leading platform for building Python programs to work with human language data